Hong Kong Stocks End Down - UrduPoint

 Hong Kong Stocks End Down

-Hong Kong stocks finished more than one percent down Thursday with investors taking to the sidelines ahead of the release of US jobs data at the end of the week

-Hong Kong (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :Hong Kong stocks finished more than one percent down Thursday with investors taking to the sidelines ahead of the release of US jobs data at the end of the week.
+Hong Kong, June 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :Hong Kong stocks finished more than one percent down Thursday with investors taking to the sidelines ahead of the release of US jobs data at the end of the week.

 The Hang Seng Index fell 1.